42-Short/shortinette/README.md

 focus on teaching and mentoring, while the framework handles the repetitive and error-prone tasks of compiling, running, and grading student code.
 ## Implementation Example
-Certainly!
-Below is a simple example of how to implement one module with one exercise using the `shortinette` framework.

 ### Example Overview
 - **Module Name**: `example-module`